-As you are completing your investigation, you need to access the Datix record and update the details of your investigation and all other fields on the record.
-You also need to ensure all the documentation you have reviewed as part of your investigation is updated onto Datix.
+As you are completing your investigation, you need to access the Datix Cloud IQ record and update the details of your investigation and all other fields on the record.
+You also need to ensure all the documentation you have reviewed as part of your investigation is uploaded onto Datix Cloud IQ.